shakesco/shakesco-docs/content/docs/autopayments/integration.md

 ## Problem

 So we are trying to solve a number of issues with this system.
 We are trying to create a permissionless, censorship-resistant, self-custody and decentralized system.
-Permissionless in that anyone with an internet connection can perform autopayments, we cannot sensor them, we don't control it and the self-custody part makes it interesting in that you can set up autopayments with anyone not just restricted to businesses.
+Permissionless in that anyone with an internet connection can perform autopayments, we cannot censor them, we don't control it and the self-custody part makes it interesting in that you can set up autopayments with anyone not just restricted to businesses.
 Ethereum has two accounts, EOA(Externally Owned Accounts) and contract accounts.
 EOAs are not programmable so creating an automation system is not possible.
 Even if we did setup a contract that the EOA would deploy and control, it would be cumbersome for the payer because we would require them to sign everytime the system wants to perform auto-payments.
 Contract accounts on the other hand cannot initiate a transaction.
 They must originate from the EOA.

 ### Solution